marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/Traffic/readme.md

 <ul>
- First, I started with an almost identical configuration (i.e. same number of convolutional and pooling layers, same number of sizes of filters for convolutional layers, etc.) as in handwriting.py from the lecture with one modification.
+ <li>First, I started with an almost identical configuration (i.e. same number of convolutional and pooling layers, same number of sizes of filters for
+ convolutional layers, etc.) as in handwriting.py from the lecture with one modification.
 The modification was that I used the sigmoid function as an activation function in the hidden layer.
 It turned out that it doesn't work well, with a result accuracy= 0.0587.

-Next I experimented with adding one more convolutional and one more pooling layer with same filter size.
+<li>Next I experimented with adding one more convolutional and one more pooling layer
+with same filter size.
 That means I added

 tf.keras.layers.Conv2D(32, (3, 3), activation="relu", input_shape=(IMG_WIDTH, IMG_HEIGHT, 3)),

 tf.keras.layers.MaxPooling2D(pool_size=(2, 2)).

-Adding both, the convolutional and the pooling layer, doesn't show any positive effect, and the result was an accuracy of 0.0544.
+<li>Adding both, the convolutional and the pooling layer, doesn't show any positive effect, and the result was an accuracy of 0.0544.
 So I changed filter size.
 First, I tried to reduce the filter size of both convolutional layers to

 tf.keras.layers.Conv2D(16, (3, 3), activation="relu", input_shape=(IMG_WIDTH, IMG_HEIGHT, 3)).